How many ways are there to say hello in Italian?

 Hello in Italian – Real-life examples

-Before we wrap up this lesson on how to say hi in Italian, let me make a few examples from real-life conversations that you’ll be very likely to hear if you travel to Italy.
+Before we finish this lesson on how to say hello in Italian, let me give you some examples of real-life conversations you’re likely to hear when you travel to Italy.

 Ciao, come stai?